 The Circuit Clerk is an elected official with a four-year term.
 Robert Spears as the Clerk, is the keeper of both the seal of the circuit court and the court records, including files and exhibits.
 The Clerk's Office process criminal and juvenile delinquency cases, ordinance, conservation and traffic violation cases and civil cases.
 In addition, the Office summons citizens to jury duty, provides clerks for the courtrooms and collects fines, costs and fees.

 R. Steve Sonnemaker, County Clerk

 Steve Sonnemaker served as the Peoria County Auditor for many years and was elected to the County Clerk's Office in November of 2006.
-The County Clerk provides a variety of essential services: Sonnemaker serves as the Election Authority administering elections throughout Peoria County, processes and keeps public filings and vital records, and issues Marriage and other licenses.
+The County Clerk provides a variety of essential services: Mr. Sonnemaker maintains public filings, records land records and other documents, maintains vital records and issues certified copies, issues marriage and other various licenses.
 The County Clerk also prepares the real estate tax bills, collects all delinquent taxes and is keeper of the Board agenda and minutes.

 Jamie Harwood, County Coroner

 The County Coroner is an elected official with a four-year term.
 Jamie Harwood, as the Coroner has the responsibility of investigating sudden, unusual and traumatic deaths.
 It is also the responsibility of the Coroner to assure the body is examined, identified, and if necessary, autopsied.
 In cases of unnatural or questionable death, the Coroner summons a jury and conducts an inquest to determine the manner of death.

 Jerry Brady, Peoria County State's Attorney